 *Note: This test might not detect genital herpes if you do not have active sores.
 If you are worried about this, it is best to use a swab test that is specifically designed to detect herpes.

 Gonorrhea is a bacterial infection which can affect the throat, anus or the sexual organs and urinary tract (depending on how it was transmitted).
 Gonorrhea can cause complications such as infertility and needs to be treated with antibiotics.
 Gonorrhea can be symptomless.

 Like gonorrhea, chlamydia bacteria can live in the throat, anus or genitals and the urinary tract.
 It can cause inflammation and infertility and, like other STIs, it increases your risk of contracting HIV.
-It is easy to treat with a single dose of the antibiotic azithromycin.
+It is easy to treat with a course of antibiotics.

-The test kit includes a blood test for hepatitis B and C. Hepatitis B and C are variants of the same virus.
-Both can become chronic and lead to dangerous complications, such as liver failure.
+The test kit includes a blood test for hepatitis B and C. Both can become chronic and lead to dangerous complications, such as liver failure.

 HIV often remains symptomless during the beginning stages.
 It is important to get treated early on, in order to prevent AIDS.
 Treatment also makes it less likely that you pass on the virus to anyone else.
 The HIV blood test can only detect the presence of the virus from approximately four weeks after exposure.
-If you are worried that you have caught the virus during a recent sexual encounter, you should wait four weeks before getting tested.
-This way, you will get a reliable test result.
+If you're worried that you've caught the virus during a recent sexual encounter, you should go to your sexual health clinic as soon as possible.

 Genital herpes is caused by the herpes simplex or cold sore virus.
 The symptoms are painful blisters on the genitals.